 Push the vegetables down with a clean spoon to keep them at their best.

-Sauerkraut which is kept on the shelves of the supermarket has been pasteurised which means the probiotics have been irradiated.
+Please note: Sauerkraut which is kept on the shelves of the supermarket has been pasteurised which means the probiotics have been eradicated.

 How much should I eat?